cmfunderburk/vmt-dev/docs/3_enhancement_backlog.md

 ---

 ## 📚 Documentation & Learning
-> cmf: The following ideas are all great starts, but I need to think them through more carefully.
+> cmf: The following ideas are all good starts, but I need to think them through more carefully.

 ### Interactive Tutorial Mode 🔵 [IDEA]
 **Problem:** New users don't know what to look for in simulations